 Usability: This category takes into account the aesthetic appeal of the website, the ease of use and understanding of the site, the shipping charges and delivery speed, as well as the overall customer service experience.

 Community: This refers mainly to the activity of other customers on the site.
-A high score indicates a lot of interaction, with customers posting reviews and, as is the case with Adagio, participating on a dedicated forum and chat rooms.
+A high score indicates a lot of interaction, with customers posting reviews and, as is the case with Adagio and their teachat, participating on a dedicated forum and chat rooms.